klesteb/XAS-Csharp/README.md

 ## Installation

 There are two setup modules available.
 You need to install SetupCore first.
 This provides the dependent libraries and creates the directory structure needed to allow the code to run.
+It also installs the spooler.
+You will need to manually install the spooler into SCM.

+    C:\> C:\XAS\sbin\xas-spoolerd -install

+And change the XAS-Spooler services start feature from manaul to automatic, if so desried.
+You will also have to edit the configuration file for your environment.

+If you installed the package someplace other then C:\xas\.
+Then you need to create the system wide environment variable XAS_ROOT to point to this directory structure.

 SetupDemo will install the demos.
+Yow can install the services, but they may be best to run from the command line.

 ## Open Source